jewlsrules/CrowdSomm/README.md

 # CrowdSomm
 CrowdSomm.com - A crowdsourced answer to the question "So what's good here?"

+CrowdSomm aims to get feedback from restaurant patrons about the dishes and drinks they enjoyed (or didn't enjoy), so that other patrons can use that information to help decide what to order.

-## Created by Jewls Krueger for General Assembly
+### Created by Jewls Krueger for General Assembly

 # Technologies Used
 - HTML